Flora Brovina: Writing

-As a writer, Flora Brovina is the author of three volumes of lyric verse.
+As a writer, Flora Brovina was the author of three volumes of lyric verse.
 The first collection, Verma emrin tim (Call me by my name), containing 42 verses, was published in Pristina in 1973 when she was a mere twenty-four years old.
 Six years later, in 1979, the collection Bimë e zë (Plant and voice) followed.
 It is in this collection that some of the main themes of Brovina's poetry crystallize.
 Conspicuous among them is the fate of women in society, and in particular the role of women as mothers, as life-givers and nurturers.
 It is here that births, umbilical cords, amniotic fluid and suckling breasts begin to make their appearance.
 Along with plants, these are perhaps the most ubiquitous symbols of her verse production.
 Her third and last collection of original verse, entitled Mat e çmat (With the tape it measures), was published in Pristina in 1995.
 Mat e çmat appeared at a time when Kosovo was obviously gravitating towards war.
 Though this third collection cannot be interpreted as political verse to any great extent, there are many poems in the volume which reflect her preoccupation not only with the problems and aspirations of individuals, but also with the fate of her people, with freedom and self-determination.

 In 1999, Flora Brovina was recipient of the annual Tucholsky Award of the Swedish PEN Club, a prize which has been awarded to other writers of note such as Salman Rushdie, Adam Zagajewski, Nuruddin Farah, Taslima Nasrin, Shirali Nurmuadov, and Vincent Magombe.
 She is also the recipient of the PEN/Barbara Goldsmith Freedom to Write Award by PEN American Center and the Human Rights Award of the Heinrich Böll Foundation in Berlin.

-Despite this international recognition, as a poet, Flora Brovina has never been part of the literary establishment of Kosovo, nor has her verse found its way into the mainstream of contemporary Albanian literature.
-A collection of her verse has appeared in English in "Flora Brovina, Call me by my Name, Poetry from Kosova" in a bilingual Albanian-English Edition, translated by Robert Elsie, New York: Gjonlekaj 2001.
+A collection of her verse appeared in English in "Flora Brovina, Call me by my Name, Poetry from Kosova" in a bilingual Albanian-English Edition, translated by Robert Elsie, New York: Gjonlekaj 2001.

 Politics

-After Kosovo was proclaimed independent, Flora Brovina ran for the President of Kosovo in 2001 on the list of the Democratic Party of Kosovo (PDK), a surprise candidate instead of the party's leader Hashim Thaci.
-Since then, she has been a Member of the Assembly of Kosovo during each of its legislation period.
+After Kosovo was proclaimed independent, Flora Brovina ran for President of Kosovo in 2001 on the list of the Democratic Party of Kosovo (PDK), a surprise candidate instead of the party's leader Hashim Thaci.
+Since then, she was a Member of the Assembly of Kosovo during each of its legislation period.

+Death

+Brovina died on 15 September 2026, at the age of 76.